TSgthb/SQL_Projects/Exploring Data from Music Application/README.md

 # Exploring Music Application Data

-## Project Overview

 This project involves analyzing a Spotify dataset with various attributes about tracks, albums and artists using SQL and answer business questions related to artist performance, track popularity, streaming trends, audio features, and platform engagement.
 The tasks explored includes - setting up a database, importing, cleaning and standardizing data within it, performing exploratory and advance data analysis, and optimizing queries for optimal performance.

 ## Objectives

-1. Set up a database and populate it with the provided music application data.
+1. **Set up a database and populate it with the provided music application data.**
-2. Identify and remove records with missing or null values.
+2. **Identify and remove records with missing or null values.**
-3. Perform basic exploratory data analysis to understand dataset shape and distributions.
+3. **Perform basic exploratory data analysis to understand dataset shape and distributions.**
-4. Use SQL queries to answer business questions and derive actionable insights.
+4. **Use SQL queries to answer business questions and derive actionable insights.**
-5. Optimize performance of analytical queries using indexes.
+5. **Optimize performance of analytical queries using indexes.**

 ## Project Structure